dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 It is suggested that the reason this limitation exists is to assist with identifying a class of bug where a function returns state by mutating an argument, but the programmer _accidentally_ passes an expiring rvalue, the function results are discarded, and statement has no effect.

-With the introduction of `return ref`, it is potentially possible that a supplied rvalue may by mutated and returned to propagate its affect.
+With the introduction of `return ref`, it is potentially possible that a supplied rvalue may by mutated and returned to propagate its effect.

 Modern D has firmly embraced pipeline programming.
 With this evolution, statements are often constructed by chaining function calls, so the presumption that the statement ends with the function is no longer reliable.

 This DIP proposes that we reconsider the choice to receive an argument by value or by reference is a detail that the API *author* selects with respect to criteria relevant to their project or domain.
-Currently the semantic impact is not worn by the API author, but rather by the API user, who may be required to jump through hurdles to interface the API with their local code.
+Currently the semantic impact is not worn by the API author, but rather by the API user, who may be required to jump hurdles to interface the API with their local code.

 It would be ideal if the decision to receive arguments by value or by reference were a detail for the API, and not increase the complexity of the users code.